spondbob/engine-docs/source/billing.md

 Engine subscriptions can be purchased using any major credit card (Visa, MasterCard, American Express, and Discover) or PayPal.
 You can view and update your payment method in the Settings page f your Engien account.

 Depending on the size of the invoice and billing term, you may arrange for alternative payment methods.
-Please <a onclick="Intercom('showNewMessage')">contact our solutions team</a> for more details.
+Please <a href="mailto:support@apollographql.com">contact our solutions team</a> for more details.

 You can access all past invoices for your Engine account in the Settings page of your account.
 The billing contact of your account will also receive a statement via email.